 If a specific contract release is broad in scope, then it is conditional.
 For example, in the release form, if a government contract bases the release on something that could occur in the future, (such as receiving payment at a future date) then arguably the FAR release of claims is conditional.

 - Companies must carefully review their government contractor mutualrelease of claims language and its legal implications.

 - Businesses can literally lose out on millions in hard-earned money if they make a mistake with a contractor release of claims statement.

 The Armed Services Board of Contract Appeals stated in the case of Cox Palmer Construction Corp., ASBCA No. 43438 et al, that in reviewing bilateral modifications involving time extensions, it recognizes that “the action of the contracting parties in agreeing to new performance schedule eliminates from consideration the causes of delay occurring prior to the extension.”

 But when the modification does not include waiver or contract claims release, “the failure to reserve claim for delay costs is not fatal to later claim when the circumstances do not indicate the parties’ intention to include delay costs.”
 See information about accord and satisfaction.

-As one can see, a government contract release statement can cost a contractor a substantial amount of money.
+As one can see, a general release statement can cost a contractor a substantial amount of money.
 Always include an experienced government contract claims attorney to proactively assess and overcome costly hurdles.

-For help with your federal government contractor release of claims form, call our law office at 1-866-601-5518.
+For help with your federal government contractor release of claims statement call our law office at 1-866-601-5518.